feathersjs/feathers/documentation.md

 ## Introduction

-Feathers sits right on top of Express, one of the most popular web frameworks for NodeJS.
-If you are not familiar with Express head over to the [Express Guides](http://expressjs.com/guide.html).
+Feathers sits right on top of Express, one of the most popular web frameworks for [NodeJS](http://nodejs.org/).
+If you are not familiar with Express head over to the [Express Guides](http://expressjs.com/guide.html) to get an idea.
 Feathers works the exact same way except that `var app = require('express')();` is replaced with `var app = require('feathers')()`.
 The small differences and additional functionality available is outline in the following documentation.

 ## Configuration